tyyin98/wardrobe/README.md

 - I want to be able to know how much I spend on apparel every year.
 - I want to know my favorite brand.

+- I want to be able to save my wardrobe to file
+- I want to be able to load my wardrobe from file